Daskie/qc-hash/README.md

 Benchmarks were made against the standard library implementation (MSVC) and five significant third-party libraries.

-I highly recommend [this writeup](https://martin.ankerl.com/2019/04/01/hashmap-benchmarks-01-overview/) by Martin Ankerl on hash map benchmarks for a larger selection of libraries.
-The five comparison libraries I chose were the fastest on his list that I was able to get working.
+I highly recommend [this writeup](https://martin.ankerl.com/2019/04/01/hashmap-benchmarks-01-overview/) by Martin Ankerl on hash map benchmarks for a larger selection of libraries and much more in-depth analysis.
+The five comparison libraries I chose were the fastest on his list that didn't have ridiculous build requirements.

 The following table shows approximately how many times faster `qc::hash::RawSet` is than each given library.
-Benchmark using 10,000,000 `u64` elements on an x64 processor.
+Benchmark using 10,000,000 `uint64_t` elements on an x64 intel processor.
 See the above link for more details.

 Library | Insertion | Access | Iteration | Erasure | Overall
 :---|:---:|:---:|:---:|:---:|:---: